 March 11, 2015

 Morningstar’s TriStar and TriStar MPPT controllers have been designed to coordinate parallel charging control effectively without the need for intercommunication between products.
-While it is always possible to have one controller handle most of the charging regulation alone, as in cases when using 3rd party charging sources, the TriStar and TriStar MPPT controllers’ voltage regulation is accurate enough to synchronize and coordinate the charging regulation for parallel operation.
+While it is always possible to have one controller handle most of the charging regulation alone, as in cases when using 3rd party charging sources, the TriStar and TriStar MPPT parallel connection’s voltage regulation is accurate enough to synchronize and coordinate the charging regulation.

-Since Morningstar uses voltage based State of Charge (SOC) for voltage regulation, no direct communication between the controllers is necessary to ensure they charge correctly in tandem.
-The controllers will transition to and from the different charging states at approximately the same time if all of the following conditions exist:
+Since Morningstar uses voltage-based State of Charge (SOC) for voltage regulation, no direct communication between the controllers is necessary to ensure they charge correctly in tandem.
+Two solar charge controllers in parallel will transition to and from the different charging states at approximately the same time if all of the following conditions exist: